Shiren the Wanderer Gaiden: Asuka the Swordswoman: Releases

-Supervised and developed by Neverland, the Dreamcast version was published by Sega on February 7, 2002, while the Windows version was published by Chunsoft on December 20, 2002.
+Supervised and developed by Neverland, the Dreamcast version was published by Sega on February 7, 2002, while the Windows version was published by Chunsoft on December 20 the same year.
 An online feature was added in its reprint on February 27, 2004.

 Reception

 In an interview with the company, it was answered that a potential remake would be difficult to produce due to "various circumstances including copyright".
 As of 2020, the Windows port's price has increased to above ¥50,000, which is higher than its initial price back in 2004.

 Sales

-The Dreamcast version of Swordswoman Asuka Arrives! has sold 50,750 copies solely in Japan by the end of 2002.
+The Dreamcast version of Swordswoman Asuka Arrives! had sold 50,750 copies solely in Japan by the end of 2002.
 Despite the game not selling a lot compared to other titles in the series, there were strong calls from the community for either a resale, port, or remake of the game.

 Appearances in other games

 Similarly to Shiren, the game's protagonist Asuka appeared in other video games that were developed and, or published by Spike Chunsoft.
 A costume based on her can be worn in the Etrian Mystery Dungeon sub-series labeled as the Wanderer class, if the character is female.
 Asuka, along with Shiren, appear in RPG Maker MV, and as alternative costumes for Cadence in Crypt of the NecroDancer with characters from series developed by Spike Chunsoft such as Danganronpa and Kenka Bancho.